How Much Caffeine Should You Have In A Day?

 In terms of how this limit translates, 400mg is about four or five cups of coffee a day, while 200mg equals around one to two cups.
 And when it comes to energy drinks, it’s best to avoid where possible, drinking no more than one per day if you do want to have one.
 But if you’re pregnant or breastfeeding, you should avoid them completely.

-Don’t worry, consuming slightly more than your recommended daily caffeine intake generally safe.
+Don’t worry, consuming slightly more than your recommended daily caffeine intake is generally safe.
 However, regular excessive caffeine consumption can cause high blood pressure and digestive issues, as well as mental health issues, such as increased anxiety.

 To help keep track of how much caffeine you have in a day, use our helpful table, below, as a rough guide to your daily caffeine intake: